TitanAllStars/TitanAllStars.github.io/README.md

 * Obviously, to win, the most powerful of the teams are prioritised, but there is also always lower level mop up that gives less powerful players a chance to participate.
 * In the past, things have broken down when less committed players simply don't turn up for the battle.
 Points are lost, league standing lowered and rewards reduced.
 This usually occurs with lower level players, so lower level positions potentially open each day.
 * If you want a run in the War Party, just ask.
-* The most important thing aboutbeing selected for the War Party is reliability.
-Its **REALLY BAD** for us if you don't turn up.
+* The most important thing about being selected for the War Party is reliability.
+* Its **REALLY BAD** for us if you don't turn up.
 * The War Party is locked-in a day in advance.
 If you are not going to be able to attend, **PLEASE COMMUNICATE** and opt-out.
 Good communication will be viewed very favourably in considering more permanent placement in the War Party.
 * Show your commitment and reliability to your guild mates by regularly completing you quota of 150 titanite.